Britain’s royal line of succession: Who is next in line to the throne?

 TAMPA, Fla.
-(WFLA) — Britain’s Queen Elizabeth II remains under round-the-clock medical supervision at her castle in Balmoral, Scotland, Buckingham Palace said in a statement Thursday.
+(WFLA) — Britain’s Queen Elizabeth II has died at her estate in Scotland, after officials with Buckingham Palace signaled earlier in the day that doctors were “concerned for Her Majesty’s health.”

+“The Queen died peacefully at Balmoral this afternoon,” the royal family announced in an official statement on Thursday.

-According to reports, doctors are “concerned for Her Majesty’s health,” and members of the royal family, including the Queen’s son, Prince Charles, his wife Camilla and the Queen’s grandson, Prince William, are on their way to Scotland.
+Buckingham Palace had previously announced that Elizabeth, 96, was under round-the-clock care at Balmoral Castle.
+Members of the royal family, including the Queen’s son, Prince Charles, his wife Camilla and the Queen’s grandson, Prince William, made their way to Scotland to be by the queen’s side.

-With more than 70 years on the throne, most alive today will have only seen the queen as Britain’s monarch, but who is next in line?

-Prince Charles will become king if the queen gives up her throne, retires or dies.
-Next in line after him is his eldest son, Prince William, Duke of Cambridge.
+Charles, meanwhile, is expected to be coronated as the next monarch in the coming days, according to the line of succession.
+In that line, Charles is followed by his eldest son, Prince William, Duke of Cambridge.
 Prince George is third in line to the throne, after his father and grandfather.

+The royal family’s official statement, meanwhile, has already addressed Charles as king, and his wife, Camila, as queen consort.

-The royals have made a number of changes to succession rules over the years, making it difficult to keep track of whose next in line.
+The royals have made a number of changes to succession rules over the years, shifting away from previous traditions.

 Up until Duchess Kate’s pregnancy, the crown was passed from monarch to eldest son.
 Since King George VI had no son, his eldest daughter, Elizabeth, became queen.